bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

  *Subsidies for walking to access transit*:
  * Children 10 years old or younger receive $2 off of every transit trip

- *Subsidies for using rideshare to access transit*:
+ *Subsidies for using the car to access transit*:
  * Seniors older than 50 and up through 75 years of age, earning up to $20,000/year receive $2.30 off of every transit trip

  *Subsidies for rideshare trips*: